-The gulf oil spill in 2010 was cataclysmic.
-Now, that a judge has approved BP's \$20 billion settlement over the spill, it is appropriate to look at the overall societal costs, as well as the bottom line to BP.
+Now that a judge has approved BP's \$20 billion settlement over the 2010 gulf oil spill, it is appropriate to look at the overall societal costs, as well as the bottom line to BP.
 And at tax time, people understandably think about their own taxes, too.
 The government struck a \$20 billion settlement with BP, which is a big number.
 Yet BP should be able to deduct the vast majority, a whopping \$15.3 billion, on its U.S. tax return.
 That means American taxpayers are contributing quite a lot to this settlement, whether they know it or not.

-BP can write off the natural resource damages payments, restoration and reimbursement of government costs.
-Only \$5.5 billion is labeled as a non-tax-deductible Clean Water Act penalty.
+BP can write off the natural resource damages payments, restoration, and reimbursement of government costs.
+Only \$5.5 billion is labeled as a non-taxdeductible Clean Water Act penalty.
 One big critic of the deal is U.S. Public Interest Research Group, which often rails against tax deductions by corporate wrongdoers.
-U.S. PIRG has asked the Justice Department to deny tax deductions for BP and other corporate defendants.
+U.S. Public Interest Research Group has asked the Justice Department to deny tax deductions for BP and other corporate defendants.
+U.S. PIRG's has a research report on settling for a lack of accountability that details the tax deductions corporations can claim for legal settlement.

-The proposed Truth in Settlements Act (S. 1109, 114th Cong.
-(2015)) would require agencies to report after-tax settlement values.
-Another bill, S. 413, 114th Cong.
-(2015), would restrict tax deductibility and require agencies to spell out the tax status of settlements.
+However, a change to the tax code may be the only way to get there.
+The proposed Truth in Settlements Act (S. 1898) would require agencies to report after-tax settlement values.
+Another bill, S. 1654, would restrict tax deductibility and require agencies to spell out the tax status of settlements.
 The present tax code allows businesses to deduct damages, even punitive damages.
 Restitution and other remedial payments are also fully deductible.

 Only certain fines or penalties are nondeductible.
 Even then, the rules are murky, and companies routinely deduct payments unless it is completely clear that they cannot.
-U.S. PIRG released a statement on April 5, in response to the finalized BP oil spill settlement that allows the \$15.3 billion tax deduction:
+U.S. PIRG released a statement in response to the finalized BP oil spill settlement that allows the \$15.3 billion tax deduction:

-"Though we are glad that the protracted settlement to address BP's actions in relation to the 2010 Gulf Oil Spill has finally concluded, and injured parties can begin to be made whole again, we are disappointed that BP will yet again be able to claim its settlement payments as ordinary cost of doing business tax deductions."
+6 Though we are glad that the protracted settlement to address BP's actions in relation to the 2010 Gulf Oil Spill has finally concluded, and injured parties can begin to be made whole again, we are disappointed that BP will yet again be able to claim its settlement payments as ordinary cost of doing business tax deductions.

-"\$15.3 billion of the settlement qualifies as a tax deduction, earning the oil giant a tax windfall for what amounts to gross negligence.
+\$15.3 billion of the settlement qualifies as a tax deduction, earning the oil giant a tax windfall for what amounts to gross negligence.
 Despite thousands of comments from ordinary Americans calling on the Department of Justice to deny these tax write offs, BP will still be able to claim the settlement as business as usual.
-This not only shifts the burden of the deal onto ordinary taxpayers, but it also sends the wrong message."
+This not only shifts the burden of the deal onto ordinary taxpayers, but it also sends the wrong message.

-"The Department of Justice had an opportunity to set a precedent in this case, and we are disappointed that the agency chose to instead continue subsidizing BP's wrongdoing."
+The Department of Justice had an opportunity to set a precedent in this case, and we are disappointed that the agency chose to instead continue subsidizing BP's wrongdoing."